strongbox-password-safe/Strongbox/README.md

 Big thank you to all the localization contributors

-French - Charles-Ivan Chesneau
+- French - Charles-Ivan Chesneau
-German - @Slummi
+- German - @Slummi
-Russian - anonymous
+- Russian - anonymous
-Swedish - Jari Häkkinen
+- Swedish - Jari Häkkinen
-Ukrainian - Artem Polivanchuk
+- Ukrainian - Artem Polivanchuk

 # Build Issues
 The code is provided here for reasons of security, transparency and openness.
 Anyone can view the code and verify that everything is above board, the algorithms are correct and there are no backdoors or other malicious features present.
 You will need Google Drive, OneDrive and Dropbox developer accounts (with keys/secrets) before building.
 Familiarity with Cocoapods and other build tools is a prerequisite.
 Please do not file issues about build issues, I can't guarantee what is here will build in your environment.
+What is here is all of the functional code used in building Strongbox.
+XCode Interface Builder UI files, XCode project/solution/workspace, and other non functional code files may be removed to hinder copy cat apps.
+Translation strings files are managed in the separate Babel repository.

 If instead of examining the code, you simply want to use the app, please download from the App Store, the free version is more than functional.
-Lastly, if you are attempting to bypass built-in Pro/Free limitations for your own app usage, please consider your actions, and consider supporting further development by contributing via the official application (in app purchase upgrade).
+Lastly, if you are attempting to bypass built-in Pro/Free limitations for your own app usage, I would ask you to keep that app to yourself and not distribute it.
+Also, please consider your actions, and consider supporting further development by contributing via the official application (in app purchase upgrade).
 It will be very much appreciated.
-If you need all the Pro features and cannot afford the in app purchase upgrade, just drop me a mail and I'll help you out.
+Finally, if you really need all the Pro features and cannot afford the upgrade, just drop me a mail and I'll help you out.

 # Contributions or Pull Requests
 I cannot accept outside pull requests from the community for licensing reasons.
 To release to Apple's App Store I have to manage Strongbox under a dual licence.
 The code here is under the GPL which Apple will not allow in the App Store.
 As mentioned above the code is provided here for transparency and openness, something I consider a prerequisite for a Password Manager.
 I need to maintain full ownership of the code so that I can licence to Apple separately, and also any outside/other licencing that might come along, commercial or otherwise.
 Accepting contributions (no matter how awesome) would involve the contributer signing their life and probably first born child away...
 There is probably a way to do this but I believe it will involve legally binding documents and other bureaucracies so to keep things simple I'm just going to manage the development myself.
 Other people's code sucks anyway, right?